richierich113/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 The 6-print_line.c is a function that draws a straight line in the terminal.
 The 7-print_diagonal.c is a function that draws a diagonal line on the terminal.
 The 8-print_square.c is a function that prints a square using the # character, followed by a new line.
+The 9-fizz_buzz.c  is a program that prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.